 I’m also seriously amazed by how green everything is.
 We have had a lot of recent rain, but it’s ridiculous, you could easily mistake the countryside for England!

-My main goal of the trip is to see the huge fields of everlastings (rhodanthe chlorocephala).
-They’re a type of paper daisy that comes in whites, pinks and yellows, sometimes all in the same spot!
-These are the flowers that usually grace the cover of WA’s Wildflower Guide and for good reason, en masse they are spectacular!
+My main goal of the trip is to see the huge fields of everlastings (rhodanthe chlorocephala), a type of paper daisy that comes in whites, pinks and yellows, sometimes all in the same spot!
+They’re the flowers that usually grace the cover of WA’s Wildflower Guide and for good reason, en masse they are spectacular!
 Second on the list of must-sees is the rare wreath flower, a circle of green with a bloom of pink, yellow and cream flowers that crowd its edge, giving it the appearance of a Christmas wreath.
 Wildflower websites will let you know where to find them, but 10km’s north of Pindar is usually your best bet.

 Around town you’ll also find a bunch of painted sheep so keep an eye out for them!